LogoMist

 Enums

-Defining algebraic data types with Mist's type-first convention.
+Defining algebraic data types with Mist's data-first convention.

-Enums in Mist serve as powerful algebraic data types (ADTs), maintaining the exact behavior and safety of Rust enums while applying the language-wide type name convention for variants that contain data.
+Enums in Mist serve as powerful algebraic data types (ADTs), maintaining the exact behavior and safety of Rust enums while using square brackets for tuple variant types and name Type for struct-like fields.

 Basic Syntax

-An enum can contain unit variants, tuple variants, or struct-like variants.
-Following Mist's core philosophy, struct-like variants place the type before the identifier.
+An enum can contain unit variants, tuple variants (with types in square brackets), or struct-like variants.

 Pending,